francoislaurent/escale/doc/choosing.rst

 |escale| features several native clients.
 You may instead use an external client provided that this client lets you browse/access your data as a repository mounted in your local file system.

-Below follows a list of solutions classified as whether they are or may be supported by a native client, or they can be operated with some external client such as `rclone <https://rclone.org/>`_.
+Below follows a list of solutions classified as whether they are or may be supported by a native client, or they can be operated with some external client such as `rclone`_.

 The information below may not be up-to-date and is very far from being exhaustive.